-T-Mobile no longer offering 200MB smartphone data plan to new customersAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile no longer offering 200MB smartphone data plan to new customersAlex Wagner - Editorial Director of News and Content

 Way back in November 2010, T-Mobile introduced a new $10 data plan that offered 200MB of data usage each month, making for a rate plan that was attractive to customers that were light data users.
 It doesn't look like the 200MB option will live to see its second birthday, though, as a T-Mobile spokesperson has confirmed to FierceWireless than the plan is no longer available to new customers.
 This backs up a document that was recently leaked to TmoNews, which shows that the plan was dropped back on October 10.
 The doc explains the reasoning behind the decision, saying that "current smartphones consume data at a higher rate" and that requiring a 2GB or higher data plan will help to protect consumers from "unexpected overages."